yetulaxman/htvs/README.md

 You can deploy your job as an interactive or batch job as shown below:

-### Option 1:Deploying ImageJ/Fiji on Puhti as an interactive job
+### Option 1: Deploying ImageJ/Fiji on Puhti as an interactive job

 Navigate to the scratch directiory on Puhti